Construction and Development Loans

 A deviation (delay) from the disbursement schedule may be any early sign a project is faltering or experiencing trouble.
 When a credit union detects a deviation from the projected disbursements schedule and expects a change in the planned construction completion date, it should give the situation immediate attention and take appropriate action to determine how the borrower plans to get the project back on schedule.
 Corrective action can take the form of rescheduling future disbursements if the reason for the change does not materially impact the completion of the project.
 It may also take the form of renegotiating the loan administration if there is risk the project may not be completed within the approved budget and schedule.

 Interest funding requires special attention and monitoring by the credit union.
 Inappropriately administered interest funding can mask a poorly performing project and increase a credit union’s loss exposure.
-If the budgeted interest amount is exhausted prior to the end of the construction period due to a change in market condition or construction delays during the construction period, the borrower or principals should provide the funding of interest payments.
+If the budgeted interest amount is exhausted before the end of the construction period due to a change in market condition or construction delays during the construction period, the borrower or principals should provide the funding of interest payments.
 Also, payments of interest after the construction period ends should be made by the borrower or principals, and should not be funded from loan proceeds.
 Examiners should closely scrutinize funding of interest.

 Credit unions and borrowers should agree on the process for handling and paying adjustments to the disbursement schedule and budget.
 These changes are submitted through change orders to a project.
 The work associated with the change order does not necessarily add any value to the project.
 Unless there is a contingency in the budget to handle change orders, a borrower or principal should pay unexpected change orders, as well as any change orders that exceed the budgeted amount.
 Paying unbudgeted change orders from the construction budget may result in insufficient funding to complete a project.